YtnomSnrub/ytnomsnrub.github.io/haikubot/guides/patreon-customization.md

 ## Issues

-There are a couple of reasons why your Patreon benefits might now show up.
+There are a couple of reasons why your Patreon benefits might not show up.

 - Your Discord account must be linked to your Patreon account
 - You must be part of the HaikuBot Discord Server, since this is how HaikuBot knows that you are a Patreon supporter